Completion of payment for registration indicates your acceptance of the Terms and Conditions.

 Registration fee refunds in the event of cancellation

-Registration fee refunds in event of Festival cancellation or curtailment
+Registration fee refunds in the event of Festival cancellation or curtailment

-In case of such cancellation or curtailment, or of a full festival cancellation or curtailment of all events, participants will also be given the chance to postpone their registration to 2024 for no additional charge.
-In the case of a full cancellation or curtailment, or in the case of participants with in-person events not wanting to transfer to digital or to 2024, participants will receive a 70% refund on their registration with 30% going towards Brighton Fringe Ltd. to cover costs incurred.
+In case of such cancellation or curtailment, or of a full festival cancellation or curtailment of all events, artists will also be given the chance to postpone their registration to 2025 for no additional charge.
+In the case of a full cancellation or curtailment, or in the case of artists with in-person events not wanting to transfer to digital or to 2025, artists will receive a 70% refund on their registration with 30% going towards Brighton Fringe Ltd. to cover costs incurred.

 Disputes between parties outside of Brighton Fringe shall not be arbitrated by Brighton Fringe Ltd.

-If a dispute arises between a Brighton Fringe participant and their Brighton Fringe venue or any other Brighton Fringe stakeholder, Brighton Fringe Ltd and its Board of Trustees will endeavour to arbitrate.
+If a dispute arises between a Brighton Fringe artist and their Brighton Fringe venue or any other Brighton Fringe stakeholder, Brighton Fringe Ltd and its Board of Trustees will endeavour to arbitrate.

 You should contact us as soon as possible so we can help to resolve the issue quickly.
 If arbitration is unsuccessful, Brighton Fringe will recommend other courses of action including, but not limited, to Citizens Advice, Small Claims Court or independent legal advice.